petetanru/petetanru.github.io/_projects/rnn-marx.md

 Surprisingly, it's not clear to me that the last weight, with much higher loss, performs worse.

 ### Conclusion (so far)
-Vanilla seq2seq basically overfits a text to regurgitates stuff back out.
-The most legible text may not necessarily come from the model with the least loss.
-We would need to find a way to evaluate the generated text first.
+For the task of text generation, a basic(?) seq2seq model seems to overfit a text to regurgitates stuff back out.
+It's not clear that the least loss model actually generates the most legible text, but overfitting does not seem to hurt it.

 ### TODO
 1. Try beam search
 2. Try putting attention on it to see what the the model attends to.
+3. Research how others have tried to evaluate generated texts.